 The actual amplitude of each of frequency of the Composite signal is less than the overall RMS of the signal.
-See Figure 2.3.2.5 for an example of the SPL levels of each frequency of the Composite signal with an RMS of 70 dB.
+See Figure 2.3.2.7 for an example of the SPL levels of each frequency of the Composite signal with an RMS of 70 dB.
 Be aware of this difference, especially when viewing frequency response results in overall amplitude of dB SPL.
+The noise signal also has to be thought of in much the same way.

-Figure 2.3.2.5: ANSI weighing of the Composite signal at 70 dB SPL RMS
+Figure 2.3.2.7: ANSI weighing of the Composite signal at 70 dB SPL RMS

-2.3.2.6 Digital Speech technical details
+2.3.2.8 Digital Speech technical details